 The Botanical gardens have a large variety of tropical plants most of them labeled with the botanic and common names.
 If you visit around midday on a working day you may see the horticulturist Shri on site who has a wealth of information on the plants.
 The park opposite the gardens is a favorite playground for children, and there are toilet facilities.

 Note: Chinese in Fiji is actually more spicy than Thai in Fiji

 (docked at King’s Wharf): This stop will be on Sunday so some of the notes below may not be relevant)

 A local shop, Jack’s of Fiji, offered free shuttles to its shop, a 5-min ride.
 Being a Sunday, the two markets near the dock and most shops along the main street, Victoria Parade, were closed.
 However, Tappoocity and Proud’s Shopping Mall very near Jack’s of Fiji were open.
 Again, lots of private tour operators were at the dock gate.
-Many passengers, not doing tours, walked around town or all the way to the Presidential Palace passing shops, the Government buildings, Albert Park, Thurston Garden, etc. Currency was Fijian Dollars.
+Many passengers, not doing tours, can walk around town or all the way to the Presidential Palace passing shops, the Government buildings, Albert Park, Thurston Garden, etc. The currency is Fijian Dollars.